 CIS Account End Information

-- After that everything will (may) be deleted
+- Data left at Cornell will (may) be deleted

 Graduating in January? www.commencement.cornell.edu